Dakatalol/backpack-ranks/README.md

 pip install -r requirements.txt
 ```

-### n8n: "Format Telegram Message" node error

-**Cause:** Python script outputs progress messages before JSON.

-**Solution:** The `n8n_wrapper.py` script already suppresses these messages.
-If you still see this error, make sure you're using the latest version of `n8n_wrapper.py` from this repository.
+### n8n: Workflow triggered but both paths firing

+**Cause:** Missing IF node to route based on success/failure.

+**Solution:** The workflow already has proper IF nodes:
+1. First IF: Check if status === "success"
+2. Second IF: Check if difficulty_score < 95

+Make sure both IF nodes are configured correctly and connected properly.

 ### Schedule not triggering